ArenKDesai/Aren-s-Notes/mit intro to deep learning II.md

 ## Sequences
-In order to model sequences, they need to
+In order to model sequences, we need to be able to handle variable-length (non-fixed lengt)